 - Increase shaded areas to reduce algae – during the summer it’s easier for algae to grow in the heat.
 To prevent this, you should add more plants to the surface area of your pond to provide shade, or alternatively add potted plants around your pond for the same reason.

 - Ward off predators – in addition to animal repellent (discussed in the Pond Safety section above) you can also stop birds of prey from swooping down on your pond by adding a fake heron.
 Fencing and netting are also ideal to help ward off predators.

 - Preventing mosquito growth – during the summer, mosquitos can leave larvae in your pond.
-As they like to breed in settled and clam waters, adding a fountain is one way to make the conditions harder for them breed.
+As they like to breed in settled and calm waters, adding a fountain is one way to make the conditions harder for them breed.

-To help with the chemical balance of the water and to prevent the growth of duckweed, blanket weed and green water, special liquids can be purchased to keep your pond water in excellent condition.
+To help with the chemical balance of the water and to prevent the growth of duckweed, blanket weed, and green water, special liquids can be purchased to keep your pond water in excellent condition.

 Make sure you speak to your pet supplier to find the best product to keep your pond in a suitable condition.
 In doing so, you will be providing your fish with sufficient living conditions.

-Fish consume a wide range of foods, such as algae, plants and insects.
+Fish consume a wide range of foods, such as algae, plants, and insects.
 Combined with supplements, these foods allow the fish to have a stable diet, which helps them to remain healthy, improve disease resistance and maintain a strong immune system.

 When it comes to choosing the food you buy, this will depend on two factors:

 - Firstly, the type of fish that you have – certain fish have different nutritional requirements